GraphiteEditor/Graphite/node-graph/README.md

 ## Creating a new node

 Instead of manually implementing the `Node` trait with complex generics, one can use the `node` macro, which can be applied to a function like `opacity`.
-This will generate the struct, implementation, node_registry entry, doucment node definition and properties panel entries:
+This will generate the struct, implementation, node_registry entry, document node definition and properties panel entries:

 ```rs
 #[node_macro::node(category("Raster: Adjustments"))]